 Learn more in our complete USAA insurance review.

 Despite its large customer base, Progressive has received a low number of complaints, which is a sign that the company’s claims and quote processes are particularly strong.
-The company has also received an A+ rating from both AM Best and the BBB, and it offers:
+The company has also received an A+ rating from AM Best, and it offers:

 - Extensive coverage options, including GAP insurance